 COMPLAINTS REGARDING TEACHER EDUCATION MATTERS

-For information on how to appeal department, college or university decisions regarding admission, retention, evalu- ation, and licensure relative to Teacher Education, please review the procedures found on the following website and contact the Cecilia J. Lauby Teacher Education Center, 56 DeGarmo Hall: Education.IllinoisState.edu/teacher_educa- tion/clinical/rights.shtml.
+For information on how to appeal department, college or university decisions regarding admission, retention, evalu- ation, and licensure relative to Teacher Education, please review the procedures found on the following website and contact the Director of The Cecilia J. Lauby Teacher Education Center, 56 DeGarmo Hall: Education.IllinoisState.edu/teacher_educa- tion/clinical/rights.shtml.

 All teacher education appeals will be reviewed by the Teacher Education Review Board/Council for Teacher Education.